 Water Damage: Your Vinyl Deck’s Worst Nightmare

 But wait, you say, I have a waterproof decking covering my vinyl deck, so I’m okay, right?
-Unfortunately, since a vinyl membrane covers your entire deck your deck could be suffering from water damage without you knowing – meaning the damage could be that much worse once it’s discovered.
+Unfortunately, since a vinyl membrane covers your entire deck your deck could be suffering from water damage without you knowing.
+This means that the damage could be that much worse once it’s discovered.
 Follow Tuff Industries’ tips to find and fix water damage on your vinyl deck.

 Water flows downhill (haha, right?) so most of the time you can simply follow the path water takes when it rains (or use a hose to imitate the same).
 However, wind can also play a factor, pushing water against gravity and into places you wouldn’t expect – so it’s a good idea to take a look the next time you have a rainstorm that includes wind.